What Is an Email Disclaimer & 7 Types of Disclaimers to Use

 Importance of email disclaimers

-Common types of email disclaimer
+Common types of email disclaimers

 Legal aspects of email disclaimers